Basketball players playing BB versus athletes playing basketball: NBA Centers-Jokic lst All NBA team-Embiid 2nd Team

 Basketball player playing basketball again beats an athlete playing basketball in the minds of others besides me.

 P.S.
 I will post the regular season and playoff stats for 15 statistical categories each for Jokic and Embiid this weekend.
-Jokic was ahead for regular season 13-2 and Embiid lead in the playoffs 9-6, Final totals Jokic 19 Embiid 11.
+Jokic was ahead for the playoffs season 13-2 and Embiid lead in the regular season 9-6, Final totals Jokic 19 Embiid 11.